 In addition to performing, Brian leads a number of workshops for students, emerging artists and interested community groups.
 Workshops last from 3-5 hours and are focused around specific topics.
 CAMP LIVE ART explores interactive performance and was developed as part of DIY 6, an initiative by the Live Art Development Agency.
-It was piloted at Colchester Arts Centre and repeated at Contact, Manchester for their Flying Solo Festival.
-A workshop on autobiography & performance is being developed for DaDa Festival in August, 2012 and a third workshop on performance intervention and ethics of performance will be led in Tromso, Stockholm, Helsinki and Tallin in August-September 2012 as part of a project by DCCC.
+It was piloted at Colchester Arts Centre and also facilitated at Contact, Manchester for their Flying Solo Festival.
+LET ME HEAR YOUR BODY TALK is a workshop on autobiography & performance which was developed for DaDa Festival at Bluecoat, Liverpool and also facilitated for HOME (Manchester), Performing Medicine at Shoreditch Town Hall (London) and Limmud (Warwick).
+A third workshop, CARPE THE MINUTA, on performance intervention and ethics of performance, was created for Ptarmigan and DCCC and facilitated in Tromso, Stockholm, Helsinki and Tallin.

 To enquire about a workshop please contact Brian

-Brian has taught at Queen Mary, University of London, King’s College School of Medicine and Central School of Speech and Drama, as a Course Convenor and Teaching Associate.
-Classes include Making Theatre Work (Solo Performance Theory/Practice), Theatre and Its Others (Adaptation), Group Practice, Individual Practical Project, Performing Medicine and as a Mentor for MA students doing practice-based research.
+Brian is a Senior Lecturer in Theatre (Performing Arts) at University of Chichester, which he teaches courses such as Narrative, Theory, Production, Solo Performance, The Body in Performance, Performance and Interactivity.
+Brian also runs all the professional development activities of the Department, facilitating mentorship schemes and internship/work placement opportunities for both undergraduates and MA students.
+Previous to Chichester, Brian taught at Queen Mary, University of London, King’s College School of Medicine and Central School of Speech and Drama, as a Course Convenor and Teaching Associate.
+Classes include Making Theatre Work, Theatre and Its Others, Group Practice, Individual Practical Project, Performing Medicine and as a Mentor for MA students doing practice-based research.
 In 2011, Brian was nominated for the Draper’s Teaching Award for Excellence in Teaching from Queen Mary.

 From 2005-2007, Brian toured his show BALL to medical schools and universities extensively through support of the Arnold P. Gold Foundation for Humanism in Medicine and the Canadian Association of Psychosocial Oncology.
 Performances of BALL and follow-up workshops were brought as special events or keynote speeches at over 50 universities and organisations.
 Although BALL went into semi-retirement in 2007, upon moving to the UK, Brian began producing the show for new audiences, and crafting medical school lessons around autobiography and medical/performance ethics.
 Since 2009, Brian has worked as an Associate Artist for Performing Medicine, a project by the Clod Ensemble.
 During this time he’s convened courses, given workshops and performances at King’s College School of Medicine, Imperial University, Southampton University and Barts & The London Hospital.